nishtala/hipster/README.md

 Hipster is a user-level scheduler for Linux OS, designed to implement a hybrid reinforcement learning algorithm to schedule latency-critical and batch workloads to improve resource utilisation of a cloud system.
-This scheduler was built at the Barcelona Supercomputing Center and Universitat Politècnica de Catalunya, Spain.
+This scheduler was built at the Barcelona Supercomputing Center and Universitat PolitÃ¨cnica de Catalunya, Spain.
 The scheduler algorithm should be invoked at the sampling interval of the latency-critical workload.
 Hipster should be provided with the number of big and small cores, DVFS states of big and small cores, and the static order of the power efficient configurations of the system.